KLdevelop/miniapp-peg/README.md

 ## Overview

-This webapp is a puzzle game called Peg Solitaire (https://en.wikipedia.org/wiki/Peg_solitaire).
+This Mini App is a puzzle game called Peg Solitaire (https://en.wikipedia.org/wiki/Peg_solitaire).
 You have several levels to choose from.
 The goal of each level is to leave a single peg in the center of the field.
 The game is over when there is only one peg left, or when there are no more possible moves.